 8. Email notification

 Make sure that you don’t have more than 3 customer data backups and make sure the customer data backups are secure and only you can download them.

 10. User request response

-- Remove all automatic opt-ins on your site and disable the double opt-ins through the newsletters.
+Remove all automatic opt-ins on your site and disable the double opt-ins through the newsletters.

 12. Data Access Requests Processes

-- Have a process in place for when someone is looking for a copy of their data.
-(Subject Data Access Request)
+- Have a process in place for when someone is looking for a copy of their data (Subject Data Access Request)